cuhksam/emnlp2019.github.io/_pages/program/accepted/short-papers.md

 **Classifying Referential and Non-referential It Using Gaze**<br/>
 Victoria Yaneva, Le An Ha, Richard Evans and Ruslan Mitkov

-**Break the Beam Search Curse: A Study of Score-Revision Methods and Stopping Criteria for Neural Machine Translation**<br/>
+**Breaking the Beam Search Curse: A Study of (Re-)Scoring Methods and Stopping Criteria for Neural Machine Translation**<br/>
 Yilin Yang, Liang Huang and Mingbo Ma

 **Convolutional Neural Networks with Recurrent Neural Filters**<br/>
 Yi Yang